 This report advises the council on actions undertaken to deliver on the climate agenda.
 It keeps members appraised on the recently submitted bid to improve the energy efficiency of the Council's social housing stock.
-Also due to recent news of a successful solar panel bid and the identification of opportunities to obtain grant funding for an energy heat network business case, we are seeking delegated authority to progress with the development of the business case during the pre-election period.
+Also due to recent news of a successful solar panel bid and the identification of opportunities to obtain grant funding for an energy heat network business case, delegated authority is being sought to progress with the development of the business case during the pre-election period.